· David Cruz · Schools & Special Education · 7 min read

 Immediate Visual Feedback

-When staff can see a trend line building in real-time, they understand the impact of their interventions viscerally.
-A paraprofessional watching aggressive incidents decline over three weeks connects their consistent antecedent modifications to the outcome.
+When staff can see a trend line update after each session, the impact of their interventions becomes concrete.
+A paraprofessional watching aggressive incidents decline over three weeks connects their consistent antecedent interventions to the outcome.

 This feedback loop reinforces good implementation.
-Staff see that their efforts matter.
-They internalize why fidelity matters.
-The data becomes motivating rather than burdensome.
+Staff see that their efforts matter, and the data becomes motivating rather than burdensome.

 Practical Workflows for School Teams

-Here’s how a well-implemented digital data system flows in a school setting.
+Here’s how a well-implemented data collection system flows in a school setting.

 Morning Setup